My-Solar-Garden/rails_backend/README.md

 ## User Endpoints

-### ```GET /users```
+### ```GET /users``` - all users

 Returns a JSON list of all users as well as associated relationships.

-Relationships may be empty if user is new and has no gardens, sensors, plants, and data.
+Note: Relationships may be empty if user is new and has no gardens, sensors, plants, and data.

 Example Request:
 ```